Dr. Cécile DeWitt-Morette France-UT Endowed Excellence Fund

 Proposals must foster research and academic cooperation between The University of Texas at Austin and institutions of higher learning in France.
 Activities do not need to take place in the United States or France.
 However, proposed research should intersect with US/French-related materials, entities and individuals.

-- UT faculty/student travel to provide access to primary sources and/or collaboration opportunities
+- UT faculty/student travel to access primary sources and/or collaboration opportunities

 - Joint research projects between UT faculty/students and faculty/students from higher education and research institutions throughout France